The Geography of Sri Lanka & the Maldives

 4:22

 Sri Lanka and the Maldives are two South Asian island nations in the Indian Ocean.
-While relatively close to each other, they offer unique and diverse profiles in terms of climate, physical and human geography, history, and economic development.
+While relatively close to each other, they offer unique and diverse profiles in terms of their climates, physical, and human geography.

 Sri Lanka